abandonware/wireless-tools/README.md

 # wpa_cli
 The **wpa_cli** command is used to setup what wpa_supplicant must do to connect to a wireless network connection for a network interface.

-Most of wpa_cli commands only return 'OK' or 'FAIL' (and exist status is always 0).
-I wrapped 'FAIL' so it will return and call callback with an error in such case.
+Most of wpa_cli commands return either 'OK' or 'FAIL' (and the exit status is always 0).
+Because of this, all 'FAIL' responses will return and callback with an error.

-'OK' result only means than wpa_supplicant had received the command.
-A polling must be done to wpa_supplicant (or using other tools like iwconfig) to be sure that the command was actually applied by wpa_supplicant.
+Responses containing an 'OK' result only means than wpa_supplicant had received the command.
+You must poll wpa_supplicant (or other commands like iwconfig) to be sure that the command was actually applied by wpa_supplicant.

 ## wpa_cli.status(interface, callback)
 The **wpa_cli status** command is used to get the current status of wpa_supplicant on a specific network interface.